DecipherNow/vault-maven-plugin/docs/use-cases/appTypes.markdown

 And Voilà! :tada:
 Now you just need to run `mvn vault:pull exec:exec`
 The only thing to provide is the token to authenticate to Vault server (`<token>XXXXX</token>`).
-Isn't that magical ? :mage_man:
+Isn't that magical ? :mage:

 # 3. Application that does not use Maven
 Many developers use .env files to manage environment variables on their localhost.